SCROLL DOWN TO LEARN MORE ABOUT…

 Ranging from casual recreational crafts to sleek racers to bomb-proof whitewater and other rec’ boats, the options for the types of materials and hi-tech proprietary processes used to build a particular model are wide spread among manufacturers.
 Learning the make-up and specifications of each of these boat material choices is akin to reading the opening chapter in a chemical engineering 101 text book.

-Wood – Mostly “Do-It-Yourself” built using the stitch-and-glue process, or strip-built boats.
+Mostly “Do-It-Yourself” built using the stitch-and-glue process, or strip-built boats.
 Design possibilities with the strip-builts are virtually endless while the kits available for stitch/glue models mean that you don’t have to be an advanced wood-worker to build one.
 In fact, you can get someone to do it for you.

 Wooden deck/hulled boats are typically covered in fiberglass, resin and varnish to protect the wood layer – making them as durable as most any synthetic composite construction and at the lighter end of the weight scale among other boat fabrication materials.

-Wood – For looks, the strip-built boats are a thing of beauty.
+Pros/Cons of Wooden Kayaks – For looks, the strip-built boats are a thing of beauty.
 This process allows for a nearly endless array of design options, too.
 The fiberglass and varnish finish makes a wooden kayak as strong as a composite boat at a much lower cost and perhaps 25% or more lighter (upwards of 20 pounds in some cases) than their fiberglass counterparts.
 Some consider wooden kayaks to have strength comparable to Kevlar/Graphite composites.

 The challenge with wood boats is that you need the skills to build it yourself or hire someone (and that’s gonna cost you!).
 However, the Stitch-and-Glue models require less woodworking skills and produce a seaworthy craft that you built yourself.